Recursion Pharmaceuticals (NASDAQ:RXRX) Earns Neutral Rating from Analysts at JPMorgan Chase & Co.

-JPMorgan Chase & Co. started coverage on shares of Recursion Pharmaceuticals (NASDAQ:RXRX) in a research report released on Tuesday, PriceTargets.com reports.
-The brokerage issued a neutral rating and a $32.00 target price on the stock.
+Equities researchers at JPMorgan Chase & Co. assumed coverage on shares of Recursion Pharmaceuticals (NASDAQ:RXRX) in a research note issued to investors on Monday, Benzinga reports.
+The brokerage set a “neutral” rating and a $32.00 price target on the stock.
+JPMorgan Chase & Co.‘s price objective would indicate a potential upside of 51.09% from the company’s previous close.

-Other equities analysts also recently issued research reports about the stock.
-KeyCorp initiated coverage on shares of Recursion Pharmaceuticals in a report on Tuesday.
-They set an overweight rating and a $36.00 price target for the company.
-The Goldman Sachs Group initiated coverage on shares of Recursion Pharmaceuticals in a report on Tuesday.
-They set a neutral rating and a $34.00 price target for the company.
-Finally, Bank of America initiated coverage on shares of Recursion Pharmaceuticals in a report on Tuesday.
-They set a buy rating and a $31.00 price target for the company.
-Two investment analysts have rated the stock with a hold rating and three have given a buy rating to the stock.
-The stock has a consensus rating of Buy and a consensus price target of $33.20.
+Several other research firms also recently commented on RXRX.
+The Goldman Sachs Group initiated coverage on Recursion Pharmaceuticals in a report on Tuesday, May 11th.
+They set a “neutral” rating and a $34.00 price objective for the company.
+KeyCorp started coverage on shares of Recursion Pharmaceuticals in a research report on Tuesday, May 11th.
+They set an “overweight” rating and a $36.00 price target on the stock.
+SVB Leerink assumed coverage on shares of Recursion Pharmaceuticals in a research report on Monday.
+They issued an “outperform” rating and a $33.00 price objective for the company.
+Finally, Bank of America assumed coverage on shares of Recursion Pharmaceuticals in a research report on Monday.
+They set a “buy” rating and a $31.00 target price on the stock.
+Two research analysts have rated the stock with a hold rating and three have assigned a buy rating to the company.
+Recursion Pharmaceuticals has a consensus rating of “Buy” and an average target price of $33.20.

 Recursion Pharmaceuticals, Inc operates as a clinical-stage biotechnology company decoding biology by integrating technological innovations across biology, chemistry, automation, data science, and engineering to industrialize drug discovery.
 It has four clinical-stage drug candidates focused on rare, monogenic diseases; and 33 additional programs in various stages of preclinical development.